 - Watch the “We include and excel, together” video and share it with your team.

-- Check out our Kudos page to learn about Ruben Mejia, Facilities Manager for the College of Letters & Science.
+- Check out our Recipients page to learn about Ruben Mejia, Facilities Manager for the College of Letters & Science.

 - Read a Case Study about how the organizers of the recent NOW career conference modeled the principle, "We include and excel, together."

 - Sign up for a Multicultural Education Program workshop to find out how you can be an ally for equity, inclusion and diversity.